open/close all folders

 - Scully's feet smell so bad even Hitchcock gets involved in disposing Scully's shoes.

-- Obfuscating Stupidity: To a degree, at least; "Sabotage" reveals that they can both be competent detectives and solve crimes if necessary, but would rather lounge around the squad room doing paperwork and counting down the clock until retirement.
+- Obfuscating Stupidity: To a degree, at least; every so often it's suggested that they could actually be competent detectives if they wanted to be, but they've just decided to just sit back and lounge around the squad room doing paperwork and running down the clock until retirement.
+In "Sabotage", for example, after Boyle loses his patience with their laziness they end up solving the crime before him.
 The fact that they both seem to consider displaying the bare minimum of competence required to do their jobs as evidence that they're super-cops, however, suggests that the stupidity isn't entirely an act:Scully: If we're away from our desks for too long they'll update our computers and we'll lose Minesweeper.
 So please don't tell anyone about the amazing work we did today.

 Hitchcock: There you go. [winks]